About the Test

 Purpose of the test

-A lactate dehydrogenase test has a wide range of uses for diagnosing and monitoring medical conditions.
+An LDH test has a wide range of uses for diagnosing and monitoring medical conditions.
 Measuring LDH can provide information about tissue and cell damage due to injury or illness.
-An LDH test is typically interpreted in conjunction with other tests in order to diagnose and monitor a range of diseases and conditions.
-Lactate dehydrogenase testing may be performed:
+An LDH test is typically interpreted in conjunction with other tests to diagnose and monitor various diseases and conditions.
+LDH testing may be performed:

 - To diagnose and monitor diseases that cause cell damage